burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-status-PhD-candidate-status.md

 ---
 layout: post
-title: Obtaining the status of a Ph.D. candidate
+title: Obtaining the Status of a Ph.D. candidate
 published: true
 ---

-Obtaining the status of a Ph.D. candidate.
+Obtaining the Status of a Ph.D. candidate.

 ---